-The Government is providing funding of £150 million per annum for academic years 2013 / 2014 and 2014 /2015 to provide new, ‘substantial primary school sport funding’.
-This funding is being jointly provided by the Department for Education, Department for Health and Culture, Media and Sport, and will see money going directly to primary schools to spend on improving the quality of sport and PE for all their children.
+This funding was jointly provided by the Department for Education, Department for Health and Culture, Media and Sport, to see money going directly to primary schools to spend on improving the quality of sport and PE for all their children.

-The sport funding will be “ring-fenced” so that it can only be spent on sport and PE provision in schools.
+The sport funding was “ring-fenced” so that it could only be spent on sport and PE provision in schools.

-The aims of the funding are to ensure children have opportunities to:
+The aims of the funding were to ensure children had opportunities to: